seananderson/portfolio-review/ms.md

 catch-pooling cooperatives where fishers share the profits from their catches according to predefined rules. @sethi2012 showed that this portfolio-like scheme reduces risk for red king crab fishers in the Bering Sea by up to 40%.
-Other fisheries management tools such as community-based management, individual transferable quotas (ITQs), and licensing systems that allow for fishing a diversity of species can create diversified catch portfolios for fishers buffering them against the risk of poor profits [@hilborn2001; @kasperski2013].
+Other fisheries management tools, such as community-based management, individual transferable quotas (ITQs), and licensing systems that allow for fishing a diversity of species, can create diversified catch portfolios for fishers and buffer fishers against the risk of poor profits [@hilborn2001; @kasperski2013].
 Alternatively, we can consider the properties of a diversified portfolio, such as representation, resilience, and redundancy, and look for management strategies that promote these properties in ecological systems [@haak2012]